-Self-calibration of colormetric parameters in vision systems for autonomous mobile robots
+Self-calibration of Colormetric Parameters in Vision Systems for Autonomous Soccer Robots

-António J. R. Neves1, Alina Trifan1, and Bernardo Cunha1 1ATRI, DETI / IEETA, University of Aveiro, 3810-193 Aveiro, Portugal
+António J.R.
+Neves, Alina Trifan, and Bernardo Cunha

+ATRI, IEETA / DETI University of Aveiro, 3810-193 Aveiro, Portugal {an,alina.trifan}@ua.pt, mbc@det.ua.pt

-Abstract-Vision is an extremely important sense for both humans and robots, providing detailed information about the environment.
-In the past few years, the use of digital cameras in robotic applications has been increasing significantly.
-The use of digital cameras as the main sensor allows the robot to take the relevant information from the surrounding environment and then take decisions.
-A robust vision system should be able to detect objects reliably and present an accurate representation of the world to higherlevel processes, not only under ideal light conditions, but also under changing light intensity and color balance.
+Abstract.
+Vision is an extremely important sense for both humans and robots, providing detailed information about the environment.
+In the past few years, the use of digital cameras in robotic applications has been significantly increasing.
+The use of digital cameras as the main sensor allows the robot to capture the relevant information of the surrounding environment and take decisions.
+A robust vision system should be able to reliably detect objects and present an accurate representation of the world to higher-level processes, not only under ideal light conditions, but also under changing lighting intensity and color balance.
+To extract information from the acquired image, shapes or colors, the configuration of the colormetric camera parameters, such as exposure, gain, brightness or white-balance, among others, is very important.
 In this paper, we propose an algorithm for the self-calibration of the most important parameters of digital cameras for robotic applications.
-The algorithm extracts statistical information from the acquired images, namely the intensity histogram, saturation histogram and information from a black and a white area of the image, to then estimate the colormetric parameters of the camera.
-We present experimental results obtained with several autonomous robotic platforms: two wheeled platforms, with different architectures of the vision system, a humanoid robots and an autonomous driving agent.
+The algorithms extract some statistical information from the acquired images, namely the intensity histogram, saturation histogram and information from a black and a white area of the image, to then estimate the colormetric parameters of the camera.
+We present experimental results with two robotic platforms, a wheeled robot and a humanoid soccer robot, in challenging environments: soccer fields, both indoor and outdoor, that show the effectiveness of our algorithms.
 The images acquired after calibration show good properties for further processing, independently of the initial configuration of the camera and the type and amount of light of the environment, both indoor and outdoor.